 IoT Solutions for Manufacturing

 In contrast, the ability to change output programmatically without any hardware change is the new requirement.
-Internet of Things (IoT) is an engineering approach that might enable code-driven manufacturing.
+The Internet of Things (IoT) is an engineering approach that might enable code-driven manufacturing.

 That is why IoT has become an integral part of smart supply chains and smart manufacturing, especially after COVID-19.